Relapse (Eminem album): Recording

 Eminem purchased the Effigy Studio in Ferndale, Michigan, in 2007, and ended his working relationship with much of his former production team of the 54 Sound recording studio, including the Bass Brothers.
-In September 2007, Dr. Dre stated his intention to dedicate two months to the production of Relapse.
+In September 2007, Dr. Dre stated his intention to dedicate two months to the production of King Mathers.
 Working with Dr. Dre allowed Eminem to concentrate on the processes of songwriting rather than the production, which was largely taken care of by Dre.
 The rapper justified his choice of using Dr. Dre for the vast majority of the production due to their long collaborative history and a musical "chemistry" only he and Dr. Dre shared.
 This allowed the rapper to pick the beats from Dr. Dre's catalog that challenged him rhythm-wise to experiment with different flows.
-The making of the album progressed at the Effigy Studio up to a year after, as recording sessions were then moved to Orlando, Florida in September 2008.
+The making of the album progressed at the Effigy Studio up to a year after, as recording sessions were then moved to Orlando, Florida, in July or August 2008.
 By then, Eminem had begun to start writing verses again at such a pace that he often took more time to record the lyrics than write them.
 He credited sobriety for his new creative run, acknowledging that his mind was free of the clutter that "blocked" him during his drug abuse in the last years.
 Dr. Dre would start the song-writing process by giving a number of his beats on a CD to Eminem, who in a separate room in the studio would listen and select the ones he preferred and inspired him the most.
 Eminem would then write lyrics to the instrumentals, while Dr. Dre and his production staff continued to create new music.
 Once he felt he had written lyrics for enough songs, Eminem would dedicate an entire day to record his songs to the point that he would lose his voice for the following days.
 At that point, the rapper would then begin to write lyrics for new songs.
 The process continued for the next six months and allowed Eminem to have enough material for a second album, initially called Relapse 2, which became Recovery.